digit

 What are the Credit Score Ranges?

-The common credit score ranges are as follows:
+The standard credit score ranges are as follows:

 Credit Score Range Meaning

-NA/NH “Not Applicable” or “No History” You have not used a credit card, and/or never taken a loan.
-Thus, you do not have a credit history.
+NA/NH “Not Applicable” or “No History” You have never used a credit card or taken a loan, so you need a credit history.

-300-549 Poor You might have numerous missed payments or defaults on credit card bills or EMIs, or poor credit utilisation, or a high number of credit enquiries, You will be considered a high risk by lenders of defaulting on your loans, Lenders might not approve your loans or credit applications.
+300-549 Poor You might have numerous missed payments or defaults on credit card bills or EMIs, poor credit utilisation, or many credit enquiries.
+Lenders will consider you a high risk of defaulting on your loans, and they might not approve your loans or credit applications.

-650-749 Good You have a history of good repayment behaviour in the past, You will be considered a lower risk of defaulting, Most lenders may approve your credit, but you might not get the best rates
+650-749 Good If you have a history of good repayment behaviour, You will be considered at a lower risk of defaulting.
+Most lenders may approve your credit, but you might not get the best rates.

-750-799 Very Good You have regular credit payments, a long credit history, responsible repayment behaviour, You will be considered a low risk for lenders, Lenders will likely be approved for credit, and get good deals on loans.
+750-799 Very Good You have regular credit payments, a long credit history, and responsible repayment behaviour.
+You will be considered a low risk for lenders; lenders will likely be approved for credit and get good loan deals.

-800-900 Excellent You have displayed excellent financial management, regular credit payments, low credit utilisation, and exemplary credit history, You will be considered a very low risk for lenders, Banks and lending institutions will give you the best rates and favourable terms on loans and credit cards.
+800-900 Excellent You have excellent financial management, regular credit payments, low credit utilisation, and an exemplary credit history.
+As such, you will be considered a shallow risk to lenders.
+Banks and lending institutions will give you the best rates and favourable terms on loans and credit cards.

 In general, it is accepted that a credit score above 700-750 is generally considered good.
 Since the highest possible score is 900, the best credit score range is around 750-900.